Promoting your research

 If you are unsure what to write about, here are some questions to get you started:

 - Why did you conduct the research/write the article?
 Why is it important?

-- Does your paper or field of study particularly relate to/influence/put into perspective a story in the news right now?
+- Does your research particularly relate to/influence/put into perspective a story in the news right now?

 - Is there an element of your work you did not get to explore as fully as you would have liked?

 - Were there any particularly challenging or uplifting aspects or situations during your study that you would like to share with readers?